scipion-em/docs/docs/developer/building-scipion-docs.rst

 Make html
 ---------

 This step is only used for testing purposes.
 Can be perfectly skipped.
-Only recommended to use if you need to test some local changes that you don't wish to commit just yet.
+It is recommended to do it if you need to test some local changes that you don't wish to commit just yet (which is good to avoid pushing tiny commits).
 To test if we can generate the html files, run this inside ``scipion-docs``.
 At the time of this writing, there are multiple errors and warnings.
 Sphinx will just generate whatever it can.
 It is a good idea to work on reducing these errors and warnings :)